-AU Chamber Players
+- AU Chamber Ensembles

 The American University Chamber Players are comprised of student groups from our Chamber Ensembles (Perf 145/545) and provide students with the special opportunity of making music in small, intimate numbers.
 Ensembles vary with regard to size and instrumentation depending upon the students' level, instrumentation, and schedule.
 Groups have ranged in size from duos to octets, are coached by members of our in-residence faculty, and are presented in recital at the end of every semester and additionally when appropriate.

 Recent performance opportunities in addition to the end-of-semester recital include:

-- Master classes with National Symphony Orchestra Concertmaster, Nurit Bar-Josef, Kenneth Slowik (artistic director of the Smithsonian Chamber Music Society), and
+- Master classes with National Symphony Orchestra Concertmaster, Nurit Bar-Josef, Kenneth Slowik (artistic director of the Smithsonian Chamber Music Society), and AU Faculty

 - Community outreach at the Patricia M. Sitar Center for the Arts (a nationally acclaimed arts center for at-risk youth in the Adams Morgan neighborhood of Washington, DC)

 - Art galleries, places of worship, and historic homes throughout Washington

 - Featured performers at AU events